vincent-tsugranes/dotnet-cafe-demo/README.md

 The structure is extremely similar, but there are some differences based on this being idiomatic C#.
 A guide to the coding differences for Java developers is available in [this doc](JAVA.md).

+#Building and Deploying

+This uses an OpenShift tool called S2I (Source-to-Image).
+That basically means to deploy, you check your code into source control, then tell OpenShift to pull the code, build it, and deploy it automatically.
+This is as simple as it gets; no configuration files, no dockerfile, nothing but this oc new-app command, and everything gets created.
+You can then start subsequent build/deploys directly from the OpenShift web console.

+There are some internal links between services, like connecting to Kafka or MongoDB, and that's all done through environment variables based on the default object names; it will work the exact same way in your environment unless you explicitly change something.

-login to your openshift cluster
+To get started, login to your openshift cluster

     oc login -u <USERNAME> -p <PASSWORD> --server=https://CLUSTER_API_DNS:6443

-create openshift project
+then create the openshift project - if you change the name here, you'll have to change all of the resource links in subsequent steps, you should only do that if you want to go off the reservation.

     oc new-project dotnet-cafe-demo

 # create mongodb
-create a mongodb ephemeral instance in the project
+create a mongodb ephemeral instance in the project.
+This sets the service name, credentials, and a DB for the project that are used in the connection strings later.

     oc new-app \
       -n dotnet-cafe-demo \